Countless.

 Make pricing simple.
 Your customers should feel as though they are underpaying for the value they are receiving.
 When you nickel and dime them it slowly builds resentment and gives them a reason to find another company that doesn’t do that.
 Every time you charge for something “in addition to”, they will look for another business that doesn’t charge for that.

-Price only become a topic of conversation when your customers feel that there is an imbalance in what they pay for versus what they receive from you.
-When this happens, the spotlight becomes focused on the wrong thing — away from your offering and squarely becoming a price comparison with your competition.
+Price only becomes a topic of conversation when your customers feel that there is an imbalance in what they pay for versus what they receive from you.
+When this happens, the spotlight becomes focused on the wrong thing, away from your offering and squarely becoming a price comparison with your competition.

 Price shouldn’t be the reason customers stay with you but, if you give in to the temptation to nickel and dime, it will be the reason they leave.